 In 2014, Gary Stewart published the book The Most Dangerous Animal of All, in which he claimed that his father, Earl Van Best Jr., was the Zodiac Killer.
 Evidence included the similarity between Best's visage and the police sketches of the Zodiac and a scar on Best's right index finger that matches that in a fingerprint left at a Zodiac crime scene.

-Furthermore, publicist Chris Harris claims that he saw Best at a diner in 1969, near the site of one of the killings.
+Furthermore, publicist Chris Harris claims that he saw Best at a diner in 1969 near the site of one of the killings.
 Harris was in the area at the time making a documentary about the Zodiac when he sat beside a man who resembled Best.
 According to Harris, Best turned to him and said, "You have no idea what it's like to have to kill."

-This would also explain why the killer wore military-issue boots of a type mostly worn by the Navy - and why witnesses at one scene described his as having a crew-cut.
+This would also explain why the killer wore military-issue boots of a type mostly worn by the Navy - and why witnesses at one scene described him as having a crew-cut.

 Arthur Leigh Allen was a convicted child molester who allegedly told friends that he was the Zodiac.
 He wore a Zodiac wristwatch, which is where some theorize the Zodiac got his name, as the brand uses the same crosshairs symbol as the logo that the killer used when signing letters.
-Police found a typewriter in Allen's trailer matching the brand and typeface used to produce one of the Zodiac letters.
+Police found a typewriter in Allen's trailer matching the brand used to produce one of the Zodiac letters.
 But no hard evidence ever surfaced linking him to Zodiac, and he died in 1992.

 Because so much circumstantial evidence linked Allen to the killings, but his DNA and handwriting did not match any found on the Zodiac's letters, some have theorized Allen had an accomplice: he would carry out the murders, but a different man would write the letters.